Silicon nitride: Production

 The silicon sample weight increases progressively due to the chemical combination of silicon and nitrogen.
 Without an iron catalyst, the reaction is complete after several hours (~7), when no further weight increase due to nitrogen absorption (per gram of silicon) is detected.

 In addition to Si_{3}N_{4}, several other silicon nitride phases (with chemical formulas corresponding to varying degrees of nitridation/Si oxidation state) have been reported in the literature.
 These include the gaseous disilicon mononitride (Si_{2}N), silicon mononitride (SiN) and silicon sesquinitride (Si_{2}N_{3}), each of which are stoichiometric phases.
 As with other refractories, the products obtained in these high-temperature syntheses depends on the reaction conditions (e.g. time, temperature, and starting materials including the reactants and container materials), as well as the mode of purification.
 However, the existence of the sesquinitride has since come into question.

-It can also be prepared by diimide route:
+It can also be prepared by the diimide route: